coH4n/Notes/Web/Virtualization.md

 **Less stable.** Any performance and availability issues in the host operating system will definitely affect the Type 2 hypervisor and its VMs running on it.

+Of course, there are some things to know in the background, especially regarding storage, but this article is written to inform someone with no prior knowledge about virtualization.